|

 This process is where you apply a coat of FlexKrete with rollers, and

-immediately broadcast sand, quartz, or aluminum oxide onto the wet FlexKrete.
+immediately broadcast sand, quartz, aluminum oxide, vinyl chips or other aggregate onto the wet FlexKrete.

 After the FlexKrete sets up, you will broom off any loose aggregate, and then